-The Examination Regulations relating to this course are available at (http://www.admin.ox.ac.uk/examregs/2019-20/mosinwomestud/studentview/) If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+The Examination Regulations relating to this course are currently available here, on the exam.regulations.nite; (do not get confused if the website states that they are the 2019-20 regulations: there have been no changes and these still apply).
+If there is a conflict between information in this handbook and the Examination Regulations.
 If you have any concerns please contact the Graduate Studies Administrator (womens-studies@humanities.ox.ac.uk).

-The information in this handbook is accurate as at September 2019, however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges .
+The information in this handbook is accurate as at September 2020, however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes, and students will be informed.